lix-project/lix/doc/manual/src/glossary.md

 - [substituter]{#gloss-substituter}

-  An additional [store]{#gloss-store} from which Nix can obtain store objects instead of building them.
+  An additional [store]{#gloss-store} from which Lix can obtain store objects instead of building them.
   Often the substituter is a [binary cache](#gloss-binary-cache), but any store can serve as substituter.

   See the [`substituters` configuration option](./command-ref/conf-file.md#conf-substituters) for details.